‘I saw a dead man come back to life’: Sheriff recounts ‘miracle’ after deputy was shot

 OCONEE COUNTY, S.C.
 (WSPA) – The Oconee County sheriff said a “miracle” saved the life of a deputy who was shot in the head Thursday afternoon.

-Oconee County Sheriff Mike Crenshaw spoke at First Baptist Church of Westminster Sunday morning about the “miracle” he witnessed Thursday afternoon.
+Oconee County Sheriff Mike Crenshaw spoke at Westminster First Baptist Church Sunday morning about the “miracle” he witnessed Thursday afternoon.

 We previously reported Corporal Lucas Watts was shot during a traffic stop on South Highway 11, Thursday afternoon.

-Sheriff Crenshaw said Watts was too unstable to be airlifted to the hospital, and the ambulance was 45 minutes out, so deputies loaded him into the bed of a pickup truck and drove him to a fire department.
+Sheriff Crenshaw said Watts was too unstable to be airlifted to the hospital, and the ambulance was 45 minutes out, so deputies loaded him into the bed of a pickup truck and drove him to the South Union Fire Department.

 Once at the fire department, Watts was placed into an ambulance and taken to the hospital.